Report by Adam Pascarella, graduate of UPenn Law ’14

 The deadline to apply early decision is March 1.
 According to Penn Law Admissions, decisions are made on a rolling basis from December to May.
 While the Admissions Committee may interview candidates based on its discretion, it does not offer interviews at the request of the applicant.

 Finally, like some other law schools, Penn Law is starting a program that allows applicants to submit the GRE or GMAT in lieu of the LSAT.
-This is a new initiative at Penn Law, and further details can be found here.
+This is a new initiative at Penn Law, and further details can be found on their website.

-Further details about Penn Law’s admissions policies can be found here.
+Read more about Penn Law’s admissions policies can be found.

 Penn Law is known for world-class academics.
 The school prides itself on the strength of its faculty.
 Some prominent faculty members include Kermit Roosevelt, Christopher Yoo, David Rudovsky, Stephen Burbank and Anita Allen.